 Can you do special orders?
 We always do our best to accommodate special requests.
 Please contact us to discuss your requirements.

 How do I know your site is secure?
-Our website checkout is run through Paypal, meaning we comply with the strongest identity authentication standard available today and do not store any credit card details.
-We also offer a direct bank transfer option.
+Our website is fully compliant with SSL certificate requirements.
+This ensures your payment information is safe and secure when completing checkout.
+We also offer Paypal and direct bank transfer.
 Orders are confirmed as soon as the payment is received.

 How will my order be packaged - Can I recycle it?
 We use the clever Woolcool insulation system which is made from Sheep’s wool that is sustainable and a highly effective natural insulation material and eco-friendly packaging product.
 Woolcool therefore fits well with our ethos and offers impressive performance keeping our packages cool for longer; it has been proven to keep produce below 5 degrees for up to 48 hours!